Interpret, apply, and write about research findings in human development.

 Amer.
 Psych.
 Assn.

-*Available through College of Health and Human Sciences.
+*Available on your home computer through Citirx, a virtual remote desktop environment.
 For more information, see the following link: http://www.chhs.colostate.edu/technology/software.aspx.
 The cost of SPSS is included in the cost of the course.
-Plan accordingly to install SPSS on your home computer at the start of the semester, as it may require time to troubleshoot and confirm it is working properly.